marlinspike/BeeTracker/README.md

 # Bee Tracker
 > An OpenHack codebase to support a Bee Health (mite) tracking IoT App.
 This app uses a TensorFlow model to perform image classification on-device.
+Telemetry data is sent to **Azure IoT Central**.

 ## Getting Started
 ### Installation of pre-requisites